-Strategic focus is important since most high tech world is about winner takes all, not being the market leader can be suicidal.
+The strategic focus is important since most high tech world is about winner takes all, not being the market leader can be suicidal.

-Symantec had several PC tool products in the market, the new CEO John W. Thompson cut down all to focus solely on Internet security, it acquired tech wherever needed and even sold profitable but distracting products like Visual Cafe to have better strategic focus.
+Symantec had several PC tool products in the market, the new CEO John W. Thompson cut down all to focus solely on Internet security, it acquired tech wherever needed and even sold profitable but distracting products like Visual Cafe to have a better strategic focus.

 Microsoft focused on one competitor at a time and won several times (defeated WordPerfect, Lotus, Borland and then Netscape, eventually lost to Intuit in personal finance though).